Planning scenario

 Residence Nil Rate Band (RNRB)

 Available since 6 April 2017, the RNRB adds an additional threshold when a primary residence or its sale proceeds are left to direct descendants.
 It complements the standard NRB but reduces for estates exceeding £2 million and may involve complex calculations for downsized homes or changes in residence.
-The RNRB as at 2024/25 is £175,000 per person.
+The RNRB is £175,000 per person and remains at this threshold until 2030.

 Nil Rate Band (NRB)

-The Nil Rate Band is the threshold up to which no IHT is charged on an individual's estate, set at £325,000 for 2024/25.
+The Nil Rate Band is the threshold up to which no IHT is charged on an individual's estate, set at £325,000 and frozen at this threshold until 2030.
 Estates valued up to this amount are taxed at 0% IHT, while the excess is taxed at 40%.

 Spousal Exemption